mialkin/docs/tools/kubernetes/microk8s/microk8s.md

 > Your WiFi router should include this range in its DHCP server's range: `DHCP Start IP Address`/`DHCP End IP Address`.

-Make sure that a service got external IP:
+Make sure, if needed, that a service got external IP:

 ```bash
 cat <<EOF | kubectl apply -f -